ls1intum/Artemis/docs/dev/playwright.rst

 -------------------------

 To run the tests locally, developers need to set up Playwright on their machine.
-End-to-end tests test entire workflows, therefore they require an entire Artemis setup - database, client and server to be running.
+End-to-end tests test entire workflows; therefore, they require the whole Artemis setup - database, client, and server to be running.
-Playwright tests rely on the Playwright Node.js library, Playwright browser extensions and some helper packages.
+Playwright tests rely on the Playwright Node.js library, Playwright browser extensions, and some helper packages.

 1. Install dependencies: